Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 When you are creating a new character for an existing party, they begin at the same level as the party and level up in sync with the party like usual.

-## Species

-The character’s species determines the basic body type they have and how society perceives them at first glance.
-You might choose to play an adaptable Human, a mysterious Slime or an Awakened animal for instance.
-Select a species from the Species section of this book, or work with your worldspeaker to create a custom species and determine how they fit into the game world.

 <div class="infobox">

 **Customizing Species**